Northeast Lakeview College is a public

 Northeast Lakeview College History

-As result of the 2005 Bond election of the newest Alamo College, Northeast Lakeview College, is now complete.
-The $125M houses over approximately 370,000 square feet of academic space.
-Located at Loop 1604 and Kitty Hawk, Rd, it sits on 245 acres and enrolls more than 5,000 students, from Bexar, Comal, and Guadalupe Counties.
+Northeast Lakeview College was constructed as a direct result of the 2005 bond election.
+As the newest institution in the Alamo Colleges District, Northeast Lakeview College houses over approximately 370,000 square feet of academic space.
+Located at Loop 1604 and Kitty Hawk, Rd, it sits on 267 acres and enrolls more than 5,000 students, from Bexar, Comal, and Guadalupe Counties.

 We’re Dedicated to Student Success!